-The Bottom Line: A decent tool with good torque and a few known flaws.
+The Bottom Line: A decent tool with good 1,000 in-lbs of torque and a few known flaws.

-Our lab testers' initial reaction to the Milwaukee was mixed, but its visual appeal soon lost out to several practical concerns.
+Our lab testers' initial reaction to the Milwaukee was mixed.
+It looks great in the hand, but its visual appeal soon lost out to several practical concerns.
 First, the Milwaukee doesn't feel as balanced as a traditionally styled model.
 Second, it keeps falling over.
 (Normally, a cordless impact driver battery also acts as a stand.
 But with the Milwaukee, you have to keep picking it up.
 If you use your tool a lot, this could be frustrating.)

 We take no issue with the Milwaukee's performance, but we do have concerns about its ergonomics.
 Nevertheless, overall customer satisfaction ratings are high.
-If you're looking for a small impact drill, the Milwaukee is a worthy contender for your cash.
+If you're looking for a small impact drill with a surprising amount of power, the Milwaukee is a worthy contender for your cash.

 The Good: Great torque.
 Good ergonomics.

 The Bad: Heavier than much of the competition.
 Recoil may be too much for frail users.
 Less-efficient brush motor.

 The Bottom Line: A powerful, user-friendly alternative for those who don't want to spend a large amount of money.

 At 3.12 pounds, the Porter-Cable is one of the heaviest impact drills we tested.
 In use, however, the majority of our testers really liked its ergonomics.
 It felt comfortable in the hand, and most thought its good balance did much to offset its weight.